dkariyawasam/Project_Indika_Old/README.md

 - Alpha Pokemon: Legendary and Move-learn evolution Pokemon cannot be found as wild encounters but will appear as unique overworld encounters
 - Primeval Pokemon: Are the Pseudo-legendary of Kanto and, while extremely rare, they can appear in the wild.
 - Fossil Pokemon: can be revived at the Cinnabar Lab as approximations of the original primeval counterparts.
-- Pokemon League: is 4 rounds of double battles from a randomised pool of Gym Leaders, Elite Four, and Aces.
+- Pokemon League: is 4 rounds of double battles from a randomised pool of Gym Leaders and Elite Four.
 After which you face the Rival.
-- Rocket League: is held at Team Rocket's HQ and is 8 rounds of single battles from a randomised pool of Rocket Grunts, Rocket Admins, and Aces.
+- Rocket League: is held at Team Rocket's HQ and is 8 rounds of single battles from a randomised pool of Rocket Aces and Rocket Admins.
 After Which you face Giovanni.

 ## Screenshots